gwenknight/gwenknight.github.io/_pages/overview.md

 mathematical models of infectious disease spread.
 My research uses both experimental methods, such as those utilised in my PhD for the bacterium *Staphylococcus aureus*, and mathematical modelling tools for *in situ* data to estimate fitness costs.

 #### Selected publications
-[Fitness costs in TB](https://royalsocietypublishing.org/doi/abs/10.1098/rsif.2018.0025): We estimated the fitness costs to multi-drug resistance carriage in *Mycobacterium tuberculosis* in Peru to be substantial from detailed *in situ* data.
+[Fitness costs in TB](https://royalsocietypublishing.org/doi/abs/10.1098/rsif.2018.0025): We estimated the fitness costs to multi-drug resistance carriage in *Mycobacterium tuberculosis* from detailed *in situ* data in Peru and found them to be substantial.

 [Differences in fitness between MRSA clones](https://www.ncbi.nlm.nih.gov/pubmed/22761331): Using hospital strains of *S. aureus* we explored what may have caused a decline in MRSA incidence at St. George's University NHS Trust and found a fitness differential between the key clonal complexes.